History & Staff

 David and his family strive to meet each family's needs with personalized and detailed services.
 His desire to help each family has led him to his motto of, "Each life has a story, and that story deserves to be told through meaningful tributes and celebrations of life."

 Michael V. Grandi began his career in funeral service in 1998.
-He was a 2000 graduate of the Funeral Service program at Mercer County Community College and became a Licensed Funeral Director in November of 2000.
+He is a 2000 graduate of the Funeral Service program at Mercer County Community College and became a Licensed Funeral Director in November of 2000.
 His skills in embalming as well as his care and compassion for people elevated him to a Management position with Waitt Funeral Home in August of 2001.
 Michael also holds a New Jersey Life Insurance License giving his firm the opportunity to offer alternative funding options to consumers who wish to prepay their funerals.
-In 2006 and 2007 Michael received the Pursuit of Excellence award, the highest honor received in the industry for excellence in funeral service putting his firm in the top 2 percent of funeral homes nationwide.
+Michael is a 5 time recipient of the Pursuit of Excellence award, the highest honor received in the industry for excellence in funeral service putting his firm in the top 2 percent of funeral homes nationwide.
 He is a member of both the National Funeral Directors Association and the New Jersey State Funeral Directors Association.
-His community involvement is wide spread and he is a charter member and has served 3 years as the President of the Kiwanis Club of Marlboro and 2 years as its secretary.
-Michael has remained a 9 year member of the Matawan Aberdeen Chamber of Commerce and in 2011 has accepted a board member position.
-He is a member of the Matawan Italian American Association and its charitable endeavors.
-He sits on the Supervisory Commitee for Entertainment Industries Federal Credit Union as well as the YMCA Camp Arrowhead Board.
-In his spare time he enjoys boating and playing golf.
+His community involvement is wide spread and he is a charter member and has served 3 years as the President of the Kiwanis Club of Marlboro, 2 years as its secretary and now is the current Treasurer.
+Michael has remained a 9 year member of the Matawan Aberdeen Chamber of Commerce and in 2011 has served as a member of the board.
+He is a member of the Matawan Italian American Association and supports its charitable endeavors.
+He sits on the Supervisory Commitee for Entertainment Industries Federal Credit Union as well as the YMCA Camp Arrowhead Outdoor Recreation Board.
+In 2013 he joined the Knights of Columbus Fr.
+McGivney Council #6392 and earned his 3rd Degree January 17, 2014.
+In his spare time (Really? where does he find time to do anything else) he enjoys boating and playing golf.
 Michael is an avid toy train collector, his collection has been featured numerous times in various publications.

 Nate Hall, Funeral Director